 The basic principle is that the DNA fragment selectively binds to the spin column with a built-in silica membrane.
 Then centrifugal force allows the passage of solutions and other contaminants while retaining the DNA into the spin column.
 The spin column-bound DNA can be eluted with an elution buffer.
 Each gel extraction kits have its own protocol and components but their basic principles are the same.

 Dissolve the piece of gel containing DNA in an appropriate binding buffer in a ratio of 1:3 or 1:4.
 Incubate the gel-binding buffer mixture in a water bath of 50- 60 °C for 10 minutes (Note-1).
-Load the mixture into the spin column with built-in silica membrane followed by centrifugation.
+Load the mixture into the spin column with a built-in silica membrane followed by centrifugation.
 Please follow the manual provided in the kit box.
-During the centrifugation, DNA binds to the silica membrane and rest of the components pass through the membrane.
+During the centrifugation, DNA binds to the silica membrane, and the rest of the components pass through the membrane.

 Wash the spin column-bound DNA with ethanol containing wash buffer for up to two times.
-Washing further removes contaminants such as nucleotides, salts and other impurities.
+Washing further removes contaminants such as nucleotides, salts, and other impurities.
 After that, centrifuge the spin column with no wash buffer to ensure that the spin column is free of ethanol.

-Finally, elute the DNA bound to the spin column in a clean Eppendorf tube using pre-warmed elution buffer (Note-2).
+Finally, elute the DNA bound to the spin column in a clean Eppendorf tube using a pre-warmed elution buffer (Note-2).
 Thus eluted DNA sample is pure and ready to use in downstream applications or for sequencing.